tavimori/sme-btc/README.md

 ## What do we want?

-The object is to retrive the transaction history of given users.
-The interested users are given in an `csv` files.
-Each user is labeled with one of his/her bitcoin address.
-Our program will first read in the users, then trying to find all the address hold by the same person by clustering algorithms.
+The objective is to retrive the transaction history of given users.
+The interested users are given in an `csv` file.
+Each user is labeled with one of his/her bitcoin addresses.
+Our program will first read in all the users, then try to find all the address held by the same person by clustering.
 Finally we retrive all the transactions belonging to the same user.

 For detail, see `transaction data demostration(2).xlsx`.